What is the Best Guitar from the PRS SE Series?

 Our pick: The PRS SE Custom 24

-Within the SE series (the cheaper line of PRS guitars) the SE Custom 24 is not only the best of the SE lineup, but also one of the best-value electric guitars on the entire market.
-If you're settled on a PRS SE electric, you can't really go wrong with any of them - but the SE Custom 24 is at the top of the pile.
+Within the SE series (the cheaper line of PRS guitars) the SE Custom 24 is not only the best of the lineup, but also one of the best-value electric guitars on the entire market.
+If you're settled on a PRS electric, you can't really go wrong with any of them - but the SE Custom 24 is at the top of the pile.

-When I was just getting started on guitar, PRS was exclusively a high-end brand that wasn't affordable or practical for most guitar players.
-I remember when the first SE models came out and ended up getting one of the old Santana SE models.
+When I was just getting started on guitar, PRS was exclusively a high-end brand that wasn't affordable for most guitar players.
+But I remember when the first, budget-friendly SE models came out, and I ended up getting one of the Santana SE models.
 It was an absolutely fantastic guitar and I still have it.
+Since then, the SE series has developed into one of the highest-value electric guitars lines on the planet.

 Read the full review: PRS SE Custom 24